-Substance Abuse Counselor Masters Degree Programs
+Substance Abuse Counselor Master's Degree Program

 - Group counseling techniques

-- Treatment methods for drug and alcohol abuse
+- Treating drug and alcohol abuse

 - Advanced individual counseling, assessment and diagnosis